 Forms of Business Organisations

-There are many forms in the business world but the most common forms of business organization are.
+There are many forms in the business world, but the most common forms of business organisation are.

 - Shop or retail business